jackfperryjr/ff-react/README.md

 ### Fun:

-* I've tried to replicated this web version of the app with React-Native to run on iOS.
+* I've tried to replicate this web version of the app with React-Native to run on iOS.
 * That project can be found <a href="https://github.com/jackfperryjr/final-fantasy-react-native" target="_blank">here</a>